 Washington rose to eminence on his own merit.
 His first job at age 17 was as a surveyor in the Shenandoah Valley.
-In 1752, he joined the British army and served as a lieutenant in the French and Indian War.
+In 1752, he joined the British army and served as a colonel in the French and Indian War.
 When the war ended, Washington left the army and returned home to Virginia to manage Mount Vernon, the plantation he had recently inherited upon the death of his older brother.
 He married a wealthy widow, Martha Dandridge Custis, in 1759.
 Although the couple had no children, Washington adopted Martha’s son and daughter from her previous marriage.
 While in Virginia, Washington served in the colonial House of Burgesses and, like many of his compatriots, grew increasingly frustrated with the British government.
 He soon joined his co-revolutionaries in the Continental Congress.

 In 1775, the Continental Congress unanimously chose Washington to command the new Continental Army.
 In addition to advocating civilian control over the military, Washington possessed that intangible quality of a born leader and had earned a reputation for coolness under fire and as a strict disciplinarian during the French and Indian campaign.
 In that war, he dodged bullets, had horses shot out from under him and was even taken prisoner by the French.
 Part of his success in the Revolutionary War was due to his shrewd use of what was then considered the ungentlemanly, but effective, tactic of guerrilla warfare, in which stealthy hit-and-run attacks foiled British armies used to close-formation battle-line warfare.
 Although Washington led almost as many losing battles as he won, his successes at Trenton, Princeton and Yorktown proved pivotal for the Continental Army and the emerging nation.
 In 1789, in part because of the leadership skills he displayed during the war, the Continental Congress elected Washington as the first American president.